Karl Wallenda: Daredevil stunts

 On July 18, 1970, a 65-year-old Wallenda performed a high-wire walk, also known as a skywalk, across the Tallulah Gorge, a gorge formed by the Tallulah River in Georgia.
 An estimated 30,000 people watched Wallenda perform two headstands as he crossed the quarter-mile-wide gap.

 In 1974, at 69 years old, he broke a world skywalk distance record of 1800 ft at Kings Island, a record that stood until July 4, 2008, when his great-grandson, Nik Wallenda, completed a 2000 ft at the same location.

 Death

-Despite being involved in several tragedies in his family's acts, Wallenda continued with his stunts.
 In 1978, at age 73, Wallenda attempted a walk between the two towers of the ten-story Condado Plaza Hotel in San Juan, Puerto Rico, on a wire stretched 121 ft (37 metres) above the pavement.
-As a result of high winds and an improperly secured wire, he lost his balance and fell during the attempt.
+As a result of high winds and an improperly secured wire, he lost his balance and fell during the attempt, his body striking a taxi.
 Wallenda was pronounced dead after his body arrived at the hospital.
 This was not viewed on most television stations, but a film crew from local station WAPA-TV in San Juan taped the fall with narration by anchorman Guillermo José Torres.